top of page

 As part of my content audit, I performed a heuristic evaluation on our most popular application for New Business services, simply called the "Commercial & Industrial Application."

-Each page of the application was evaluated based on the following 7 content heuristics:
+Each page of the application was evaluated based on 7 content heuristics.

-This application has 39 pages in total, all of which were analyzed and evaluated on a scale from 0-10 for a total of 390 possible points.
+This application had 39 pages in total, all of which were analyzed and evaluated on a scale from 0-10 for a total of 390 possible points.

 Ultimately, this application scored a 53% (209/390 points), meaning it “meets expectations” but just barely.
 Obviously there were lots of opportunities for improvement!